baldurk/renderdoc/docs/window/event_browser.rst

 .. |find| image:: ../imgs/icons/find.png

 Pressing :kbd:`Ctrl-F` will open the find-event toolbar |find|.
-This toolbar allows you to type in a partial text filter that will be matched against both labels and drawcall events.
+This toolbar allows you to type in a partial text filter that will be matched against both labels and action events.
 The find will be executed when you press enter, although you can then adjust the text and re-search if you wish.

 If the event found lies inside an unexpanded section, the sections will be expanded until the matching event is visible.